Jardelpz/traffictlightControl/README.md

                     DW 0000000000000000B
 ```

-After that, we ned to set an interval of time to the system read life per line of 'TABLE_LIGHT'.
-To do that, we call 'PAUSE_5', to stop te apliccation we need the help of Operating System:
+After that, we ned to set an interval of time to keep the light in the same state.
+To do that, we call 'PAUSE_5':

 ```
 PAUSE_5: